 - Early in the innings, the ball will always swing towards the dull/rough side of the ball.
 So, if you’re a right arm bowler, place the dull side of the ball on the left, and the shiny side on the right.
 If you’re a left arm bowler, the dull/rough side of the ball should be on the right, with the shiny side on the left.
 If you’re bowling with a new ball that has two sides that are equally shiny, then you can ignore step 2 altogether!

 - Once you are holding the ball in the conventional grip, right arm bowlers should turn the ball anti-clockwise slightly in their hand so that the seam is pointing towards where the slips would be for a right handed batsman.
 Left arm bowlers should turn the ball clockwise slightly so that the seam ends up pointing towards where the slips would be for a left handed batsman.
-Once you have turned the ball, the pictures below show what the grip should look like for both right and left arm bowlers.
+The pictures below show what the grip should look like for a right arm bowler.
+As I just mentioned, left arm bowlers should be turning the seam the opposite way in a north east direction.

 - As you can see from the photos above, when I use the outswing grip I like to have my index finger positioned just on the inside of the seam, with the middle finger going over the top of the seam onto the shiny side of the ball.